Youth for Youth Project

 Since I was a child, I was well aware that the Earth was everyone's heritage.
 I was also sure that no one should ever be discriminated because of its race, country of origin or sexual orientation.
 However, I thought that everyone held the same beliefs...

-Thus, I grew up believing that we were moving towards some sort of egalitarian world in which war and discrimination were a thing of past.
-Nevertheless, as time went on, I discovered that this was, in fact, false and that the defense of Human Rights was something that a lot of people, sometimes anonymously, sometimes publicly, had been fighting for with sweat, blood and tears.
+Thus, I grew up believing that the world was moving towards a kind of egalitarian world in which war and discrimination would be a thing of the past.
+However, over time I discovered that this was not true and that the defense of Human Rights was a front line in which people, sometimes anonymous, sometimes public, had never stopped defending with sweat and blood.

-The active phase of the project, the one in which we had to teach what we had learnt from the lectures, was motivating and stimulating.
-Despite having taken part in similar projects (through the Erasmus program in schools located in Lodz, Poland), I did not expect students to react with such an energy and precision when discussing the contents.
-Although nowadays it may seem like we are going downhill, Humanity is still making its way.
+The active facet of the program, the one for which we were required to transmit the content of the courses, was motivating and stimulating.
+Despite having participated in school training programs (through the Erasmus in Schools program in Lodz, Poland), I did not expect that the students would react with such energy and precision in the discussion of the contents that we offered them.
+It seems that, although today it seems otherwise, Humanity is making its way.

 Carlos Barja Márquez

 This project seeks to promote the fulfillment of Human Rights and the Sustainable Development Goals (SDGs), contribute to effective gender equality, encourage environmental sustainability and responsible consumption, foster coexistence and education free of violence, support the protection of groups at risk of vulnerability through awareness-raising, and facilitate volunteering as a mechanism for youth participation.